White coat ceremony

-The white coat ceremony (WCC) is a ritual in some medical schools and other health-related fields that marks the student's transition from the study of preclinical to clinical health sciences.
+The white coat ceremony (WCC) is a ritual in some medical schools and other health-related fields that marks the medical student's transition from the study of preclinical to clinical health sciences.
 At some schools, where students begin meeting patients early in their education, the white coat ceremony is held before the first year begins.
 It is an example of a matriculation.
 The ritual is a recent invention, first being popularized in the 1990s.
-The ceremony typically involve a formal "coating" of students.
+The ceremony typically involves a formal "coating" of students by giving them a white coat.

 The white coat ceremony was first started by the Pritzker School of Medicine of the University of Chicago in 1989, and became a full-fledged ceremony at the College of Physicians and Surgeons of Columbia University in 1993.

 Description

 Over 100 medical schools in the United States now have a WCC, and many students now consider it a rite of passage in the journey toward a healthcare career.
-Some schools also use this as a graduation from the entire program.
+Some schools also use this ceremony as a graduation from the entire program.

-According to some, WCCs have taken on a quasi-religious significance which symbolizes a "conversion" of a lay person into a member of the healthcare profession and is similar to a priest's ordination to the priesthood, although it is notable that the white coat is a recent adoption by the medical profession.
-However, in many medical schools around the world students begin wearing their white coats during first-year anatomy class, so there is no official white coat ceremony.
+According to some, WCCs have taken on a quasi-religious significance which symbolizes a "conversion" of a lay person into a member of the healthcare profession and is similar to a priest's ordination to the priesthood, although the white coat is a recent adoption by the medical profession.
+However, in many medical schools around the world students simply begin wearing their white coats during first-year anatomy class, without an official white coat ceremony.

-In the nineteenth century respect for the certainty of science was in stark contrast to the quackery and mysticism of nineteenth-century medicine.
-To emphasize the transition to the more scientific approach to modern medicine, physicians sought to represent themselves as scientists and began to wear the most recognizable symbol of the scientist - the white laboratory coat.
-This led to the more recent association of the white coat with medicine since its continued adoption.
+In the nineteenth century, respect for the certainty of science was in stark contrast to the quackery and mysticism of nineteenth-century medicine.
+To emphasize the transition to the more scientific approach to modern medicine, physicians sought to represent themselves as scientists and began to wear white laboratory coat, a recognizable symbol of the scientist.
+Its continued adoption led to the more recent association of the white coat with medicine.